 2. Write Powerful Subject Lines

-Like I’ve already mentioned, a subject line is the nerve center of your email campaign.
+As I’ve already mentioned, an email subject line is the nerve center of your email campaign.
 It helps you stick out in overcrowded inboxes and get users to open your message.
 Here are a few simple rules to follow when crafting a subject line:

-- Like a headline of your blog post, email subject lines are here to grab people’s attention and inform them about what they will get once they open the email
+- Like the headline of your blog post, email subject lines are here to grab people’s attention and inform them about what they will get once they open the email

 - Make sure you personalize your subject lines by using a recipient’s name- it will result in a 29% boost over generic subject lines

 - Avoid using trigger-spam words that would send your email directly to the inbox.